awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 ## Step 5: Write the JavaScript<a name="getting-started-browser-write-sample"></a>

 Create a file named `polly.js`, and paste the code below into it\.
-The full JavaScript page is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/polly/src/polly.js)\.
+The full JavaScript page is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/polly/src/polly.js)\.
 The code first imports the required AWS SDK clients and commands\.
 Then it creates the `Polly` service client object, specifying the credentials for the SDK\.
 To synthesize speech with Amazon Polly, it provides a variety of parameters including the sound format of the output, the sampling rate, the ID of the voice to use, and the text to play back\.
 When you initially create the parameters, set the `Text:` parameter to an empty string; the `Text:` parameter will be set to the value you retrieve from the `<input>` element in the webpage\.

 Next, it creates a function named `speakText()` that is be invoked as an event handler by the button\.
 Amazon Polly returns synthesized speech as an audio stream\.
 The easiest way to play that audio in a browser is to have Amazon Polly make the audio available at a presigned URL you can then set as the `src` attribute of the `<audio>` element in the webpage\.

-Next it create thes `Presigner` object you'll use to create the presigned URL from which the synthesized speech audio can be retrieved\.
+Next it creates the `Presigner` object you'll use to create the presigned URL from which the synthesized speech audio can be retrieved\.
 You must pass the speech parameters that you defined as well as the `Polly` service object that you created to the `Polly.Presigner` constructor\.

 After it creates the presigner object, it calls the `getSynthesizeSpeechUrl` method of that object, passing the speech parameters\.
 If successful, this method returns the URL of the synthesized speech, which the code then assign to the `<audio>` element for playback\.